Man, 24, shot and killed at party in Henderson, police say

 The Henderson Police Department is investigating after a 24-year-old man was shot and killed at a party early Friday morning.

-According to police, authorities responded to a shooting report in the 300 block of Taylor Street at about 2 a.m.
+According to a news release, authorities responded to a report of a shooting in the 300 block of Taylor Street, near Boulder Highway and East Lake Mead Parkway, at about 2 a.m.
 Friday.

-Police said a party at that address turned violent, resulting in gunfire.

-Police identified Damarea Ethridge, 24, as the suspect in the shooting.
-He was taken into custody and booked into the Henderson Detention Center on the following charge:
+The suspect in the killing, Damarea Ethridge, 24, was taken into custody and booked into the Henderson Detention Center on numerous charges including one count of open murder with a deadly weapon, police said.

-- 10 counts of discharge gun/other weapon where persons might be endangered
+Ethridge also faces 10 counts of discharge gun within structure/vehicle within prohibit area and 10 counts of discharge gun/other weapon where persons might be endangered, the news release said.

 The identity of the victim will be released by the Clark County Coroner’s office.

-Police said that the incident is being investigated as the first homicide for the city of Henderson for 2025.
+Police said that the incident was being investigated as the first homicide in the city of Henderson in 2025.